rob-myers/rob-myers.github.io/docs/plan.md

    - Simplify pipelines?
    - Simplify FifoDevice and Device?

-- ✅ While locked can transform Selection, and apply on unlock.
-- ✅ Can lock `Selection` and transform via keys
-- ✅ Can mirror `Selection` x/y
-- ✅ Can rotate `Selection` ± 90 degrees

 - Can construct wall meshes from selection

 - Ghost meshes can be attached
 - Error messages prefixed by function chain
 - Sketch out milestones